RallyHereInteractive/unreal-plugins/Documentation/md/models/RHAPI_PlayerRankRequestResponse.md

   : public FRHAPI_Model
 ```

-Response to successfully requesting all of a player&#39;s ranks.
+DEPRECATED Response to successfully requesting all of a player&#39;s ranks.

 #### Summary